adamchain/battleship/README.md

 3. Place your ships and get ready to sink the computer’s fleet!

 ## What’s Next?
-- Add multiplayer support so you can play with friends.
+- Add multiplayer support.
 - Let the computer have different difficulty levels.
-- Add cool animations for hits, misses, and sinking ships.
+- Add cool animations for hits, misses, sinking ships, etc.

 ## Want to Help?
 Contributions are awesome!
 Fork the repo, make a branch, and send in a pull request with your tweaks or new features.

 ---

-Alright, that’s it.
-Go sink some ships and have fun coding!